Viagra and Levitra: What's the Difference?

 Are They Affected By Food?

-Levitra isn’t normally affected by food, meaning it can be taken during or shortly after a meal without impacting the time it takes before kicking in.
-It’s best to avoid heavy and fatty meals when using Levitra as they can slow down absorption of the drug.
+Levitra isn’t typically affected by food, meaning it can be taken during or shortly after a meal without impacting the time it takes before kicking in.
+It’s best to avoid heavy and fatty meals when using Levitra, as they can slow down absorption of the drug.
 These high fat meals will also dim the effects a little as the body will divert blood to the digestive system in order to help break the food down.
 This blood diversion can impact the blood flow to the penis and negatively impact the erection.

 On the other hand, Viagra® can be affected by food and is designed to be taken on an empty stomach.
 Taking Viagra® after eating may result in waiting longer than an hour for the medication to work, especially if the meal is large or contains a high fat content.